HubSpot/BuckyClient/README.md

 pages.contactDetail.timing.secureConnectionStart: "106.000|ms"
 ```

+A description of what each datapoint represents is included in [the spec](http://www.w3.org/TR/2012/PR-navigation-timing-20120726/#sec-navigation-timing-interface).

 #### Sending AJAX Request Time

 Bucky can automatically log all ajax requests made by hooking into XMLHttpRequest and doing some transformations